Course Outline

 Requirements

-• An understanding of cloud infrastructure concepts
+• An understanding of cloud infrastructure concepts for government

 • Basic experience in Terraform operations